 In-room massages are available on request.
 Two standard rooms are adapted for wheelchair users.

 Kids are welcome.
-Extra beds (€56 a night in a junior suite) and cots (free on request, subject to availability) can be added to rooms.
+Extra beds (€56 a night in a Junior Suite or Junior Suite Deluxe) and cots (free on request, subject to availability) can be added to rooms.
 Babysitting is available with a local nanny, subject to availability.

 For a view of La Plassohla’s bustling open kitchen, ask for a bar-side stool at the counter.